Sulfur-reducing bacteria: Sulfur cycle

-These are the main inorganic processes involved in the sulfur cycle but organic compounds can contribute as well to the cycle.
+These are the main inorganic processes involved in the sulfur cycle, but organic compounds can also contribute to it.
 The most abundant in nature is dimethyl sulfide (CH3\sS\sCH3) produced by the degradation of dimethylsulfoniopropionate.
 Many other organic S compounds affect the global sulfur cycle, including methanethiol, dimethyl disulfide, and carbon disulfide.

 Uses

-Microorganisms that have sulfur-based metabolism represent a great opportunity for industrial processes, in particular the ones that execute sulfidogenesis (production of sulfide).
-For example, these types of bacteria can be used in to generate hydrogen sulfide in order to obtain the selective precipitation and recovery of heavy metals in metallurgical and mining industries.
+Microorganisms with sulfur-based metabolism offer a significant opportunity for industrial processes, particularly those that perform sulfidogenesis (production of sulfide).
+For example, these bacteria can be used to generate hydrogen sulfide to enable selective precipitation and recovery of heavy metals in the metallurgical and mining industries.